noncom/sx-tubes-manual/README.md

 <params>
 ```

-All lines take in arguments.
-Currently no docs are available.
+All lines take in parameters.

+Currently implemented parameters:

+- `ddm:<t|f>` -- Enables or disables Dynamic Device Modification.
+When that setting is on some devices can be added, removed
+and modified without turning the Grid off or re-scanning it.

 ------------------------------------------------------------------------------------------------------------------------